AndreRuck/BAna-DS/README.md

 prototype1. please to download the rf model and put it into your folder while you use the shiny app. as the xboost did not work yet, I used the rf.
 --> to do: optimize the tab, make better comparison and then icons and color. of course adding xboost if it works.

+prototype2: different way of tabs. provide simultanously both solution as a process.